Hedwyn/exhausterr/README.md

 Exceptions also have some major drawbacks and are definitely not loved by everyone, leading to some modern languages do not implement them on purpose.
 In particular:
 * In their primary form, they basically break all formal verifiability of programs in typed languages, due to the fact they are out of the type system.
 Checked exceptions are an attempt to solve that (notably in Java), but they end upm often being the worst of both worlds instead of the best.
-* It's extremly difficult to deal with all possible failure modes in an exhaustive manner, since the exceptions are inherently hiding the error flow compared to a naïve "return code as error" C-like approach.
+* It's extremly difficult to deal with all possible failure modes in an exhaustive manner, since the exceptions are inherently hiding the error flow compared to a naive "return code as error" C-like approach.
 The fact that exceptions travel implicitly through the calls makes them very difficult if not impossible to integrate them in a verifiable system..
 * They need special mecanisms to handle them in asynchronous contexts.
 Remember, exceptions by definition do not allow delaying the error handling - while asynchronous code is all about delaying stuff.
 This introduces further complexity in code coloring, and prevents from dealing with the "good" and "bad" path in a symmetric way in asynchronous contexts.
 Also, if something like `asyncio` already bundles this type of mecanisms, for concurrent code based on thread this boilerpalte has to be written manually.<br><br>